An Oxford or Cambridge application doesn't work in quite the same way as applying to any other university. But just how different is it?

 Oxford doesn't have a questionnaire, but it does require applicants for most courses to take a test as part of the application process.

 Did you know...?
-Both universities ask some applicants to submit examples of written coursework as part of the application.
+At both universities applicants to certain courses will need to submit examples of written coursework as part of their application.

 3. Your personal statement is used a little differently